 According to Morgan, the most important aspect of their animal husbandry is what the goats eat: “We believe a truly grassfed diet for dairy goats negates common gut problems, and results in healthier goats,” says Morgan.
 “We used to feed grain when we first got our goats.
 But when we weaned them off of the grain we found they did so much better, and the quality and flavor of the milk improved, too.”

 Pasture-based management is fundamental to the management practices at Ice House Farm: “We were really concerned when looking for land about having pasture and browse for the goats, since they like a little of both,” says Morgan.
 “We like for them to be able to choose what they eat and live an enriched life where they can move through different areas of rocks, woods, pastures and so on.”

 When Chad and Morgan were searching for a third-party certification to promote their high animal welfare practices to their customers, they felt they most aligned with the thoughtful and complete standards of the Certified Animal Welfare Approved by AGW and Certified Grassfed by AGW programs.
 In the coming years, the Beckwiths plan to expand into producing different goat’s milk yogurt flavors to sell in addition to their fresh goat’s milk and pasture-raised eggs.

 Ice House Farm’s Certified Grassfed by AGW goat’s milk and Certified Animal Welfare Approved by AGW pasture-raised eggs are available directly from the farm and at various seasonal farmers’ markets.
 Check AGW’s online directory for details.
-For more information about Ice House Farm, visit icehousefarmvt.com and the farm’s Instagram page, or contact Morgan Beckwith at email@example.com or 802-247-1443.
+For more information about Ice House Farm, visit icehousefarmvt.com and the farm’s Instagram page, Facebook page or contact Morgan Beckwith at firstname.lastname@example.org or 802-247-1443.